 How does the Bitcoin halving affect bitcoin investors?

-Bitcoin’s four-year cycle, signposted by the halving process, continues to be the subject of much debate and analysis.
-Although there is no way of knowing definitively how the Bitcoin halving will impact bitcoin investors, most will be keenly tracking crypto prices during the pre-halving and post-halving period, looking for trading opportunities.
+Bitcoin’s four-year cycle, signposted by the halving process, acts as a trigger for inventors to track crypto prices during the pre-halving and post-halving period, looking for trading opportunities.

 In addition, as the Bitcoin halving receives mainstream attention, there is also the possibility that new retail investors will turn their attention towards the crypto sector.